metavore/UES/Primer/Part I Section 1. Capability-Based Security Principles.md

 ## 7. Conclusion

 Capability-based security provides the foundation for the Unified Effect System, offering a principled approach to authority management.
-By building on the key principles—only connectivity begets connectivity, reference as capability, and object-capability models—the effect system inherits the strong security properties of capability-based systems.
+By building on the key principles—the Granovetter Principle, reference as capability, and object-capability models—the effect system inherits the strong security properties of capability-based systems.

-The unification of designation and authority in capabilities parallels the unification of resource operations, security boundaries, and protocol steps in effects.
-This shared philosophical approach creates a cohesive framework where security is woven into the basic structure of the system rather than added as an afterthought.
+In the Unified Effect System, **every effect requires one or more capabilities to be executed**.
+Capabilities govern what is possible.
+Effects govern what is done.
+By tracing capability chains and enforcing capability-based validation, the UES ensures that every action flows through an explicitly granted path of authority.

 As we move forward to explore security domains and effect fundamentals in the following sections, these capability principles will remain central to our understanding of the Unified Effect System.